Bruno Gesche: Conflicts with Himmler

-The first incident between Gesche and Himmler arose as a result of criticism that the former levied against the security detail provided by another SS unit during a Hitler campaign speech in Selb on 14 October 1932.
+The first incident arose when Gesche levied criticism against Himmler for the security detail provided by another SS unit during a Hitler campaign speech in Selb on 14 October 1932.
 Himmler regarded this as a personal affront.
-Both Himmler and the SS Group Commander South demanded that Gesche be demoted and removed from the SS-Begleitkommando, however, Hitler ordered that Gesche receive only a reprimand.
+Both Himmler and the SS Group Commander South demanded that Gesche be demoted and removed from the SS-Begleitkommando.
+However, Hitler ordered that Gesche receive only a reprimand.

-Himmler did succeed in having Gesche's immediate superior, the third commander of the SS-Begleitkommando, Kurt Gildisch dismissed in 1934.
-Eventually Gildisch was dismissed from the SS, as well as the Nazi Party in 1936, for repeated instances of drunkenness.
-Gesche as second-in-command succeeded Gildisch as commander of the SS-Begleitkommando in June 1934.
+Himmler did succeed in having Gesche's immediate superior, the third commander of the SS-Begleitkommando, Kurt Gildisch, dismissed in 1934.
+Eventually, Gildisch was dismissed from the SS, as well as the Nazi Party in 1936, for repeated instances of drunkenness.
+Gesche, as second-in-command, succeeded Gildisch as commander of the SS-Begleitkommando in June 1934.
 The unit was later expanded and became known as the Führerbegleitkommando (Führer Escort Command; FBK).

-On another occasion in 1935, Himmler as part of his attempts at consolidating his authority ordered that salaries of Hitler's personal bodyguard detail be suspended.
-Gesche responded by enlisting the help of the commander of Hitler's personal bodyguard regiment, Leibstandarte SS Adolf Hitler, Sepp Dietrich, who was able to have Himmler's order reversed.
+On another occasion in 1935, Himmler ordered that the salaries of Hitler's personal bodyguard detail be suspended, which he did as part of his attempts at consolidating his authority.
+Gesche responded by enlisting the help of the commander of Hitler's personal bodyguard regiment, Leibstandarte SS Adolf Hitler, Sepp Dietrich, who managed to have Himmler's order reversed.

-Seizing on Gesche's frequent bouts of intoxication, Himmler enforced an SS requirement that had been established in 1937, forbidding SS men from consuming alcohol in excess of certain mandated limits.
+Seizing on Gesche's frequent bouts of intoxication, Himmler enforced the 1937 SS requirement forbidding members from consuming alcohol in excess of certain mandated limits.
 After obtaining evidence that Gesche was in violation of the mandate, Himmler had him sign a statement on 26 September 1938, promising to abstain from alcohol consumption for three years or else face expulsion from the SS.
-After a few months Himmler lifted the ban.
+After a few months, Himmler lifted the ban.
 Hitler's fondness for Gesche had again forced Himmler's hand.